-It's not hard to notice that people are moving with great haste everywhere you go.
-They are living so fast they no longer have time to appreciate the surrounding beauty.
+It's not hard to notice that people move with great haste everywhere you go.
+They live so fast they no longer have time to appreciate the surrounding beauty.

-People worked hard during the weekdays and play hard on the weekends.
-Not the lifestyle that fits me.
+People worked hard during the weekdays and played hard on the weekends.
+It's not the lifestyle that fits me.

-I also used to work in McKinley Hill in Taguig, and not until I resigned, before I finally noticed the elegance of the place - maybe because I was often working the night shift.
+I also used to work in McKinley Hill in Taguig, and it was not until I resigned that I finally noticed the elegance of the place - maybe because I was often working the night shift.

-Fifty pesos does not account to much in Metro Manila, it can't even buy you a decent snack.
-But here in the province, my usual pocket money is P50, and surprisingly, it is more than enough.
-A big part of it is my proximity to work, which is less than 10mins walk away.
+Fifty pesos does not account for much in Metro Manila.
+It can't even buy you a decent snack.
+But here in the province, my usual pocket money is P50; surprisingly, it is more than enough.
+A big part is my proximity to work, less than a 10-minute walk away.

-The price of primary needs is also far in comparison.
-From housing, transportation, wet and dry goods.
+The price of primary needs is also far compared to housing, transportation, and wet and dry goods.
 Almost everything is cheaper here.

-That is why even with a reduced salary, my lifestyle did not deviate much from when I was still in Manila.
+That is why, even with a reduced salary, my lifestyle stayed mostly the same when I was still in Manila.